Dynamic random graphs with vertex removal: The maximum degree: proof of Theorem

-Now, we come back to proving~\eqref{eq ineq lb}.
-The lower bound in~\eqref{eq:2ndordmin} is shown in the same manner, so we mark the necessary modifications along the way.
-Recall $C_{\beta,p}$ and $\widehat C_{\beta,p}$ from~\eqref{eq:cbetap} and~\eqref{eq:chat}, respectively, and define
+Now, we \lyu{come back to the proof of the lower bound~\eqref{eq ineq lb}; note that~\eqref{eq ineq lb1} is shown in the same manner, so we only mark the necessary modifications along the way.} Recall $C_{\beta,p}$ and $\widehat C_{\beta}$ from~\eqref{eq:cbetap} and~\eqref{eq:cbetap1}, respectively, and define